Trivia contest wins over Literacy Volunteers fundraiser dinner

 “Many of you thought that was an impossible question, but one team got it right,” said Ken Ikeda, the author of the trivia quiz and Chairman of the Literacy Volunteers Prince William Board of Directors.

-More than 100 people came to the annual dinner event Thursday night held VFW 1503 in Dale City.
+More than 100 people cvame to the annual dinner event Wednesday night held VFW 1503 in Dale City.
 After sampling foods from more than 20 area restaurants, each table broke into teams and worked together to answer trivia questions as Ikeda read them aloud from a microphone on the stage.

 He read three questions at a time, and then took a break so attendees could eat dinner and chat with friends and neighbors.
 At the end of the 15 questions, volunteers circled the room and collected the answer sheets which were then taken to a corner of the room to be reviewed, and the correct answers tallied.